 If you don’t have the time to read this life-changing book, read our 7 Habits of Highly Effective People summary, take our free course and/or use our free worksheets and planners to help you understand the 7 habits and how to use them.

 The 7 Habits

-The way we see the problem is the problem,” Covey emphasizes.
-In order to achieve true change, we must allow ourselves to undergo paradigm shifts – to change ourselves fundamentally and not just alter our attitudes and behaviors on the surface level.
+The way we see the problem is the problem,” according to Stephen Covey, author of the book “7 Habits of Highly Effective People”.
+In order to achieve true change, we must allow ourselves to undergo paradigm shifts – to change ourselves fundamentally, and not just alter our attitudes and behaviors on the surface level.
 That’s where the seven habits of highly effective people come in.

 Habit 1: Be proactive about taking responsibility for your life.